 I am grateful for a 4 year-old Elf child, Walter and Scout, a husband and family that loves me, a good home and a full belly.
 Today I am also a little grateful for this vegan salted bourbon pecan pie.

 If you like pecan pie, you might like to check out these recipes:

 - 3 tablespoon cornstarch

 - ¼ teaspoon sea salt

 - 1½ cups pecans (chopped) plus more for decorating

 - Pre-heat the oven to 375 degrees F or 190 degrees C. Unwrap the chilled pastry on to a lightly floured work surface and allow it to settle for 5 minutes to help with rolling out.

-- To make the filling roughly chop the pecans.
-Place the coconut milk, maple syrup, vanilla, bourbon, chickpea flour, sea salt and melted coconut oil in to a blender and blend for 15 seconds or until combined.
-Pour the mixture in to a bowl and stir in the chopped pecans.
+- Transfer the mixture to a mixing bowl and stir in the chopped pecans.
 Set aside.
 After the pie crust has cooled slightly, fill it with the pecan filling and decorate with additional pecans if desired.
-Sprinkle with a little sea salt and bake in the oven for 30 minutes.
+Sprinkle with a little sea salt and bake in the oven for 35 minutes.
 Turn off the heat and leave the pie in the oven for another 10 minutes.

 - Remove from the oven and allow the pie to cool completely.
 For best results place it in the refrigerator overnight before bringing it back to room temperature or slightly warm it to serve.